TsFreddie/nix/README.md

 - The target application actively ignores symlinks. (e.g. `fcitx5-rime`)

 You can easily copy any file from the home directory into the `files` directory by using the `./pin-file.sh <path>` script.

+### nid

+`nid <name>` is a wrapper around `nix develop` that makes it easier to setup a develop environment.
+Simply run `nid <name>` to enter a develop environment set up by the `develop/<name>/flake.nix` file.

+You can create a new develop environment by running `nid --create=<name>`.
+(This essentially duplicates the `empty` develop environment and renames it to `<name>`)

+Note that `nid` is able to daisy chain multiple environments, e.g. `nid rust bun -- code .` will setup a `bun` environment inside a `rust` environment then open vscode in the current directory.

+### niv

+However, you can also use `niv <name>` to create a `.envrc` file in the current directory and copies the `develop/<name>` template to `./.niv`.
+This is preferred for setting up environment for a project.

+Note that `niv` can only setup a single environment.
+You should setup one environment then edit the `./.niv/flake.nix` file to update more.
+(Or you can just use `niv empty` to create a empty template so you can add packages yourself.)

+Basically, `nid` is useful if you want to run some script anywhere, and `niv` is useful for setting up a project environment.

+Both `nid` and `niv` treats flakes as normal files instead of git repositories.
+It doesn't make much sense to me to use git for these.
+Also .niv and .envrc are globally `.gitignore`d, so you don't have to worry about accidentally committing them.
+(This does mean if you want to make a nix specific file, you have to manually add the .envrc file)